hastexo/webhook-receiver/README.md

 ## Deployment

-The easiest way for platform administrators to deploy the edX Shopify app and its dependencies to an Open edX installation is to deploy a minimal server that exposes the desired endpoint(s).
+The easiest way for platform administrators to deploy the edX Webhooks app and its dependencies to an Open edX installation is to deploy a minimal server that exposes the desired endpoint(s).

 To deploy `edx-webhooks` as part of your Django application: